mangelats/buffers/README.md

 :warning: This project is in its infancy.
-Please give feedback to improve it —even if it's just noting that some documentation parts are hard to understand.
+Please give feedback to improve it —even if it's just that some documentation parts are hard to understand.

 # Buffers
 Buffers are another way of looking at memory management for collections.
-A buffer is responsible for the memory but not its contents; this allows the data layout to have many shapes (see [The model](#the-model) for more information about it).
+A buffer is responsible for the memory but not its contents; this allows the data layout to have many shapes (see [the model section](#the-model) for more information about it).

-To define a buffer, compose the desired parts, and then use it in a collection:
+To define a buffer compose the desired parts and then use it in a collection:
 ```rust
 use buffers::{
   base_buffers::HeapBuffer,